 Vodafone has a solid variety of prepaid plans, with options available for most smartphone owners.
 From regular users who rely on lots of data and data bonuses, to those who don’t use their phone that often or just need a spare plan, Vodafone likely has you covered.

-In particular, Combo Plus prepaid plans provide hefty data bonuses, but in terms of flat-out value, there may be other providers that can provide more for less: smaller brands, such as Boost Mobile, Yomojo, and OVO Mobile all offer competitive plans at various price points.
+In particular, Prepaid Plus prepaid plans provide hefty data bonuses, but in terms of flat-out value, there may be other providers that can provide more for less: smaller brands, such as Boost Mobile, Yomojo, and Amaysim all offer competitive plans at various price points.
 So if you’re thinking of going prepaid with Vodafone, it’s never a bad idea to shop around before you make the jump.